openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

         ;

 These operators have different precedence.
-The operator '``&``' has the highest, and '``|``' has the lowest precedence.
+The operator '``&``' has the highest, while '``|``' has the lowest precedence.

-The operators group left-to-right.
-Each operator is commutative, if the operand expressions have no side effects, and associative.
+Operators group left-to-right.
+Each operator is commutative if the operand expressions have no side effects, and associative.

 The bitwise and logical operators can compare two operands of a numeric